Krillh/Airzlinshire/Airzlinshire.md

 sticker: lucide//baseline
 ---

+> [!important]
+> This needs to be rewritten as the point of the world has changed!

 ## What is Airzlinshire
 Airzlinshire is a passion project of mine that started roughly in 2019.
 It is a fantasy world made from scratch that I started because I wanted to have a world that was well sculpted and to be a better place than the real world.
 Also because I needed somewhere to dump all my creativity.
 For a long time it was just me, working on this little (not anymore) world.
 Inventing everything from scratch, the [[people]], magic ([[Majik]]), [[Geography]], [[Majel|language]], system of [[time]].
 All of it attempting to improve on life.